MeiMoonHoa/NLP_suicide_ideation_detection/README.md

 # Suicide Ideation Detection

-This project is to detect suicide ideation detection using ELECTRA model
+This project is to predict suicide ideation.

 ## Overview